mattermost/docs/source/administration/upgrade.rst

 .. important::

-  Support for Mattermost Server v5.25 `Extended Support Release <https://docs.mattermost.com/administration/extended-support-release.html>`_ is coming to the end of its lifecycle on April 16, 2021.
+  Support for Mattermost Server v5.25 `Extended Support Release <https://docs.mattermost.com/administration/extended-support-release.html>`_ is coming to the end of its life cycle on April 16, 2021.
 Upgrading to Mattermost Server v5.31 or later is highly recommended.

 Upgrading to the Latest Version
 -------------------------------